 The 3-sided glass tower features diamond-shaped faces at the top, a 100' by 100' glass rotunda just beside it and a six-story "podium" stretching to west to Hudson.
 The "podium" has auditoriums, classrooms and offices.
 Reflecting pools sit at the base of the tower, and a transparent wall allows those passing by to see into the tower lobby.

-Here are some of the early renderings provided by Devon Energy Corp. and designers Pickard Chilton Architects Inc.:
+Here are some of the early renderings provided by Devon Energy Corp. and designers Pickard Chilton Architects Inc., so one can see how the plans compare to the finished result:

 - Skyline 2